 We Are Here to Answer Your Questions

 If you have been injured or a loved one was killed in a car accident that was caused by another person's carelessness or recklessness, you may be wondering, "Who is going to pay for my medical bills?" or "What damages am I entitled to receive?"
 At Piering Law Firm, we are here to answer all of your questions and provide you with compassionate and skilled legal guidance.
-Whether your auto accident was caused by another driver's negligence, by a drunk driver, dangerous roads or a defective manufactured good, you can count on us to be there when you need us most.
+Whether your auto accident was caused by another driver's negligence, by a drunk driver, dangerous roads or a defective auto part, you can count on us to be there when you need us most.

 Though the majority of personal injury cases are settled outside of the courtroom, from the beginning, we will build your case as if it were going to trial.
 This approach enables us to negotiate from a position of strength, which results in larger settlements for our clients.
 However, if your rights and interests are best protected at trial, you can count on us for aggressive advocacy in the courtroom.